-Encryption of data at rest is a requirement of most information security standards, traditionally implemented through third-party database encryption products such as Vormetric.
+Encryption of data at rest is a requirement of most information security standards.
+These are traditionally implemented through third-party database encryption products from vendors such as Enveil or Vormetric.
 However, for enterprises using Amazon S3, Azure ADLS, or any of the other cloud data lake vendors, encryption at rest is offered as a bundled free service.

 - The format of the data field is changed, as in the figure below, which may cause many applications to break.

 - Encryption is only as secure as the key to encrypt and decrypt, causing a single point of failure.

 Unlike encryption, tokenization keeps the format intact, so even if a hacker gets the key, they still do not have access to the data, as shown below.